aliciaooi/datacleansing/README.md

                   cleanmean$activityid <- activitylist$activityname

       	At this point the activity in dataset is now activity names rather than id

 		As such all is left is changing renaming column name 'activityid' to 'activity'  in the cleanmean dataset to reflect        the  newly replaced activity values

                   cleanmean <- rename(cleanmean, Activity = activityid)

 				names(cleanmean)

-			[1] "Activity"                        "subjectid"                       "tBodyAcc-mean()-X"               "tBodyAcc              -mean()-Y"               "tBodyAcc-mean()-Z"
+			[1] "Activity"  "subjectid"   "tBodyAcc-mean()-X"   "tBodyAcc-mean()-Y" "tBodyAcc-mean()-Z"

-			To look at data : cleanmean[1:5,1:5] ; ouput as follows

-				  subjectid Activity tBodyAcc-mean()-X tBodyAcc-mean()-Y tBodyAcc-mean()-Z
+			To look at data : cleanmean[1:5,1:5] ; ouput as follows subjectid Activity tBodyAcc-mean()-X tBodyAcc-mean()-Y tBodyAcc-mean()-Z
 				1         2 STANDING         0.2571778       -0.02328523       -0.01465376
 				2         2 STANDING         0.2860267       -0.01316336       -0.11908252